-Thinking of easy pantry meals to eat on nights you’re tempted to go out can be a hard thing.
+Thinking of easy pantry meals to eat on nights you’re tempted to go out can be a struggle.
 Usually, when that temptation hits it’s because we’re tired and looking forward to a relaxing evening.
 Sometimes it’s because we forgot to go grocery shopping and it looks like there’s nothing to eat.

 This post contains affiliate links.
 This supports my family and allows me to keep providing you with great resources.
 You can trust that I only promote products I love or would use myself.
 Read my full disclosure for more details.

 I like to eat out just as much as the next person.
 Getting to sit down and relax while someone waits on your every little request?
 Sounds a bit like heaven.
-And, usually when we eat out, the flavors are a little more complex.
+And, usually, when we eat out, the flavors are a little more complex.

 And, then, best of all … I get to just stand up and walk away from all that mess.
 Not that we’re super messy, but no dishes to wash, no food to put away, I don’t have to wash the counters, stovetop, table, floors, pots and pans.
 You know how it is.